 The LLM is aimed at those seeking a career in legislative drafting, those already working as legislative drafters or those who want a career in, or are already working for, organizations that produce different types of draft normative acts.
 Many of our students are mid-career drafters employed by government (for example, by AG Chambers, the Ministry of Justice or other ministries).

+This programme is also available to be studied on campus in London.
 Visit the School of Advanced Study website to find out more about the degree overview and structure, teaching and assessments, available funding opportunities and more information on applying.